 Defective Air Bags

-There are several types of air bag defects that can hurt drivers and passengers:
+There are several types of air bag defects that can hurt drivers and passengers.
+They include:

-- Overly Aggressive Air Bags – Overly aggressive air bags inflate too quickly - sometimes faster than 200 mph - and go too far into a person's space.
+- Overly Aggressive Air Bags – Overly aggressive air bags were designed with too much propellant, which causes them to inflate too quickly—sometimes faster than 200 mph —and go too far into the occupant compartment.